-American-style Alfredo sauce is a richer sauce because it has a little heavy cream thrown in and some people add cream cheese, too.
-Serve it over pasta or chicken – or both – and enjoy a deliciously creamy pasta dinner!
+American-style Alfredo sauce is a richer sauce made with the addition of heavy cream, flour or cream cheese.
+Serve it over pasta or chicken – or both – and enjoy a deliciously creamy pasta dish for dinner!

 - Butter: If you use salted butter, consider reducing the amount of salt you add as seasoning at the end.

 - Heavy Cream: If you don’t want to use all heavy cream, you can use a mixture of whole milk and cream.
 You could also use half and half for an even lighter sauce.

 - Garlic: You want to use fresh garlic, not jarred garlic, for the most flavor.